iterative/dvc.org/content/docs/command-reference/commit.md

 - Store the file contents in the cache.

 > Skipping these steps is typically done to avoid caching unfinished data, for
-> example when exploring different data or code.
+> example when exploring different datasets.

 Some scenarios for `dvc commit` include: